CHAOS THEORY.

 To create new order out of the chaos, we must be critical about what isn’t working, take accountability, challenge ourselves and one another to be better, dismantle ineffective systems, and explore innovative ways forward.

-We reject the one—dimensional narratives and stigmas that are perpetuated against men and women at the heart of violence.
-We reject defining any human being by the word ‘criminal’ or ‘felon.’
-We celebrate the humanity that persists in the midst of—and in resistance to—the darkness.
+We reject the one-dimensional narratives and stigmas that are perpetuated against men and women at the heart of violence.
+We celebrate the humanity that persists in the midst of—and in resistance to—the darkest corners of our system.

 “Do you think anyone will listen to what you have to say?”